 - A certified English translation of all foreign transcripts. - An official copy of the Test of English as a Foreign Language (TOEFL) with a minimum paper test score of 500 or computer test score of 173 (Park University TOEFL code is 6574) or English as a Second Language (ESL) transcripts showing successful completion as determined by Park University officials.
-Requirement is waived for those students transferring from a U.S. institution that have successfully completed one full semester or of regular undergraduate credit courses or for those students that are applying directly into English as an International Language program.

-- Prospective international students not meeting the above criteria may be considered on an individual basis by the Assistant Vice President for Academic Affairs.
+Requirement is waived for those students transferring from a U.S. institution that have successfully completed one full semester or of regular undergraduate credit courses or for those students that are applying directly into English as an International Language program. - Prospective international students not meeting the above criteria may be considered on an individual basis by the Assistant Vice President for Academic Affairs.
 Deadlines are established to submit international applications.
-See the Director of BSIE. - A minimum of 71 semester hours and completion of an associate degree from an Accredited institution. - A minimum GPA of 2.0 - Two letters of recommendation - Up to six hours of credits taken through Park University's Professional Development Institute (PDI) may apply directly towards the completion of the Bachelor of Science in Education - emphasis for International Educators.
+See the Director of BSIE. - A minimum of 71 semester hours and completion of an associate degree from an Accredited institution. - 2.75 cumulative gpa and minimum 2.5 Core gpa - Two letters of recommendation - Up to six hours of credits taken through Park University's Professional Development Institute (PDI) may apply directly towards the completion of the Bachelor of Science in Education - emphasis for International Educators.